Calcium Channel Blockers

 Introduction

-Calcium channel blockers are a group of medications that use several different mechanisms to disrupt the flow of calcium through calcium channels.
-They are widely used as antihypertensives and in heart failure, and also have uses as antiarrythmics and in stable angina.
+Calcium channel blockers (CCBs) are a group of medications that use several different mechanisms to disrupt the flow of calcium through calcium channels.
+They were developed in the 1970s and are now widely used as antihypertensives and in heart failure, and also have uses as antiarrhythmics and in stable angina.

-They can be divided into cardioselective (aka ‘second generation’) such as amlodipine, verapamil and felodipine, and non cardioselective, such as diltiazem and nifedipine.
-The cardioselective agents have greater effect on peripheral smooth muscle and less effect on the myocardium, and thus avoid the negative inotrophic effects of non-selective agents.
+They can be divided into cardioselective agents (aka non-dihydropyridines), verapamil and diltiazem, and non cardioselective agents, (aka dihydropyridines) which are essentially all the other CCBs – most commonly – amlodipine, nifedipine, lercanidipine and felodipine.
+The non-cardioselective agents (sometimes referred to as vasoselective) have greater effect on peripheral smooth muscle and less effect on the myocardium, and thus avoid the negative inotropic effects of cardioselective agents.

 Examples